-The U.S. Department of Agriculture’s (USDA) Food Safety and Inspection Service (FSIS) issues food safety recommendations to help prevent illness from weather-related events.
+The U.S. Department of Agriculture’s (USDA) Food Safety and Inspection Service (FSIS) issues food safety recommendations to help prevent illness from severe weather-related events.
 Power outages from weather emergencies can compromise the safety of stored foods, which could ultimately result in food spoiling.
 The Federal government estimates that there are about 48 million cases of food-borne illness annually – the equivalent of sickening 1 in 6 Americans each year.

 In addition, each year these illnesses result in an estimated 128,000 hospitalizations and 3,000 deaths.
 To help provide additional peace of mind during these times, make sure that you and your loved ones have adequate health insurance coverage as well as a life insurance policy.

 This number is estimated to increase during serve weather conditions as proper preparation may not be made.
 Fortunately, the consumer can take steps to reduce food waste and the risk of food-borne illness.

 The FSIS website provides consumers with resources to keep food safe and protect themselves.